-UDP - User Datagram Protocol - for smaller packets w/no checks A protocol that data on one host and a process on another host.
+UDP - User Datagram Protocol - for smeller parkets w/no checks A protocol that defines datagram-based communication between a process on one host and a process on another host.
 UDP is a connectionless transport protocol.
 Its messages include a protocol port number that allows the sender to distinguish between multiple programs on the remote host.
 Data General's UDP provides a checksum mechanism to guarantee that data has arrived intact.
 UDP uses IP to transmit information across a network.